Anchovy-team/Chess/README.md

 ![](docs/terminal_output.png)

-This programm also renders chessboard in svg format(new_board.svg), but after each move you need to update browser page.
+This program also renders chessboard in svg format(new_board.svg), but after each move you need to update browser page.
 ![](docs/svg_board_example.png)